Written digital examinations via distance

 Considerations during digital examinations

 In Canvas, the student is identified by logging in to Canvas with a student account.
 In Inspera, the student is identified by individual login code that is created and sent to the student.
-Identification can also be done by presenting a valid ID via web cam to your teacher.
+If another format is used for the distance examination, identification is done by the student showing a valid ID to the teacher via web cam.
+This must be performed in an individual digital room (e.g. breakout room in Zoom).

 Monitoring during examinations